tldr-pages/tldr/pages/common/python.md

 `python`

-- Execute script in a given Python file:
+- Execute a specific Python file:

 `python {{path/to/file.py}}`

-- Execute script as part of an interactive shell:
+- Execute a specific Python file and start a REPL:

 `python -i {{path/to/file.py}}`